The Elements of Authentic Learning by Steve Revington

 4. A well defined criteria.
 The criteria must include quality expectations and be specifically aligned to the audience it is intended for.
 When it's relevant learning, with a tangible product to be shared, then quality research, consultation must be sought to achieve your successful criteria.
 Some educators call it scaffolding but in my experience real skill development resembles spirals rather than rigid steps.
 Make it understood that from conception to completion the criteria may need to be revisited as greater understanding is consolidated.
 The more researched, authentically based, clear and precise the criteria is, the better the outcome will be.
 Be sure to share your criteria (success criteria) in a variety of ways.
 I've made them available on chart paper, white board, chalkboard, crib notes, online class web sites, emails and Smartbaords to name a few.
 Provide criteria that is age appropriate and time sensitive.
 By revisiting the criteria regularly it helps provide students with the sense the team is working on a living, breathing initiative.
 Edits, clarification, add ons all help to define team success and hone quality performances.

-5. Role Playing.
-Young children love role playing as we see them engaged in roles as soon as they can walk and talk.
+5. Role Playing & Authentic Settings.
+I can't stress enough the importance of this element.
+Young children love role playing as we see them engaged in roles as soon as they can walk, talk and interact.
 Firemen, nurses, police personnel, scientists, construction workers ... it's like a form of heightened creativity when they get to be someone else allowing themselves to be fully immersed in the journey.
 When doing the "Egg Drop Project" my junior grade students become scientists and engineers.
-As an example, I found that the focus, motivation and productivity increased dramatically when they wear lab coats and clip on project clearance badges.
-Don't think that roe playing is a child's activity.
-It doesn't matter the age, most humans love the feeling of belonging and playing out roles.
-Put on a chef cap and apron when baking, a uniform when playing a game or a name plate on your desk; that sense of belonging also helps create an atmosphere of higher focus and discipline.
+As an example, I found that their focus, motivation and productivity increased dramatically when they wore lab coats and clip on project clearance badges.
+Don't think that role playing is a child's activity.
+It doesn't matter the age as most humans love the feeling of belonging and playing out roles.
+Putting on a chef cap and apron when baking or a name plate on your desk; that sense of belonging can also help create an atmosphere of higher focus and discipline.

 I have observed two perspectives of role playing in an authentic learning model.
-A) the kind of role playing I've just described B) role playing as in taking on a role of position within a team.
+A) the kind of role playing I've just described - enacting job roles B) role playing as in taking on a role of position within a team.
 When doing similuations such as a tower building challenge, I ask students to decide on what positions they'd like to assume for that event.
-As an example I may suggest 1) foreman 2) accountant 3) delivery rep. 4) group rep. Each has a specific job description and they will discuss and elect which of the group members would be best.
+As an example I may suggest 1) foreman 2) accountant 3) delivery rep. 4) group rep. Each has a specific job description and they will discuss and elect which of the group members would be best for the group's success.

 6. Integrated Subjects.
 As in real life situations, most undertakings are not subject specific.
 A musical band doesn't just make music.
 There are many skills and disciplines involved in a band performing a successful concert.
 There's bookings, marketing, advertising, stage cues, budgeting, graphics, lighting, sound mixing, contracts and promotion to consider before the band can perform.
 Addressing subject specific skills is important, like rehearsing and arranging, but integrating other skills is paramount.
 When planning for authentic learning events your subject timetable goes out the window.
 As most school systems are still heavily structured into a "subject to period" model and curriculum guidelines need to be adhered to, educators will need to identify curriculum skills being incorporated.
 Most curricula are developmentally based, so incorporating expectations into an authentic learning event is doable.
 Extract and deliver curriculum expectations from your board's curriculum that strategically align with attaining the skills needed by your students to achieve success in your authentic event.
 Reading, maths, social studies, technology, art, music, drama, health, physical education, science and even the languages will be present in your authentic learning (AL) event.
 The curriculum is really full of subject integrating opportunities.